amitsaha/amitsaha.github.io/content/golang-dissecting-listen-and-serve.rst

     :lexer: golang

-We will discuss handlers shortly.
-First, let's consider the function signature of the above handler function: `func (mux *ServeMux) handler(host, path string) (h Handler, pattern string)`.
+Now, let's roughly see how our GET request above reaches the above function.
+Let us consider the function signature of the above handler function: `func (mux *ServeMux) handler(host, path string) (h Handler, pattern string)`.

 This function is a method belonging to the type `ServeMux`:

 .. code-include:: files/golang_http_server/snippet2.go
     :lexer: golang

-**Answer 1**:  Let's now go back to our question 1 we asked: How does `DefaultServeMux` get set when the second argument is `nil`?
+So, how does `DefaultServeMux` get set when the second argument to `ListenAndServe()` is `nil`?
 The following code snippet has the answer:

 .. code-include:: files/golang_http_server/snippet3.go
     :lexer: golang